 As part of the revamp of its gambling policy, the Company added that, as of October 18, 2022, it will:

-… prohibit streaming of gambling sites that include slots roulette or dice games that aren’t licenced neither the US or other jurisdictions provide sufficient consumer protection.
+… prohibit streaming of gambling sites that include slots roulette or dice games that aren’t licenced either in the US or other jurisdictions that provide sufficient consumer protection.
 These sites will include Stake.com, Rollbit.com, Duelbits.com and Roobet.com [and potentially others].

 The platform averages more than 31 million visitors per day, according to its Press Center.
 Many of these are preteens and teenagers, so Twitch’s new stance makes a lot of sense.
 It’ll be popular with at least some streamers, too, if a recent confrontation about gambling among live-streaming influencers is any indication.

 It’s also in line with Netflix’s recent announcement that gambling, crypto and politics will be absent from its ad-supported tier.
 Regulators likewise take a dim view of the marketing of gambling products to underage audiences.
 Betway, for instance, recently received a fine for advertising on a page intended for children on the official website of the English soccer club West Ham United.

 Crypto Gambling is Particularly Concerning

 Regulated online gambling is hardly taboo in the US these days, at least in those states which allow it.
 However, some Twitch streams have been steering people toward the much dicier world of crypto gambling.

 What’s crypto gambling?
 The games or betting lines are similar to most real money gambling sites.
 The key difference is that all transactions take place using cryptocurrency rather than US dollars or other fiat currency.
 That puts cryptocasinos in a regulatory gray area and introduces an additional layer of risk for players.